Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Texas enforces child support through several methods, such as wage garnishment, property liens, and court contempt rulings.
 Wage garnishment involves deducting child support directly from the wages or income of a non-paying parent, ensuring that the payments reach the custodial parent on time.

-Property liens are a legal claim against the non-paying parent’s property, which can be employed to guarantee the repayment of child support debt.
+Property liens serve as a legal claim against the non-paying parent’s property, allowing authorities to ensure the repayment of child support debt.
 If a non-custodial parent fails to comply with a child support order, the court may impose fines, suspend driver’s licenses, or even impose imprisonment as a consequence.

 Do You Still Pay Child Support with 50/50 Custody?